Tris(acetylacetonato)iron(III): Structure and properties

-Fe(acac)_{3} is an octahedral complex with six equivalent Fe-O bonds with bond distances of about 2.00 Å. The regular geometry is consistent with a high-spin Fe^{3+} core with sp3d2 hybridization.
-As the metal orbitals are all evenly occupied the complex is not subject to Jahn-Teller distortions and thus adopts a D_{3} molecular symmetry.
+Fe(acac)_{3} is an octahedral complex with six equivalent Fe-O bonds with bond distances of about 2.00 Å. The regular geometry is consistent with a high-spin Fe^{3+} core.
+As the metal orbitals are all evenly occupied, the complex is not subject to Jahn–Teller distortions and thus adopts a D_{3} molecular symmetry.
 In contrast, the related metal acetylacetonate Mn(acac)_{3} adopts a more distorted octahedral structure.
 The 5 unpaired d-electrons also result in the complex being paramagnetic, with a magnetic moment of 5.90 μ_{B}.

 Fe(acac)_{3} possesses helical chirality.
 The Δ- and Λ-enantiomers slowly inter-convert via Bailar and Ray–Dutt twists.
 The rate of interconversion is sufficiently slow to allow its enantiomers to be partially resolved.
+In diethyl ether solution, at ambient temperature, the half-life of racemisation is 3.3 minutes.

 Reactions

 Fe(acac)_{3} has been examined as a precatalyst and reagent in organic chemistry, although the active iron-containing species is usually unidentified in these processes.
 In one instance, Fe(acac)_{3} was shown to promote cross-coupling a diene to an olefin.
 Fe(acac)_{3} catalyzes the dimerization of isoprene to a mixture of 1,5-dimethyl-1,5-cyclooctadiene and 2,5-dimethyl-1,5-cyclooctadiene.

 Fe(acac)_{3} also catalyzes the ring-opening polymerization of 1,3-benzoxazine.
 Beyond the area of polymerization, Fe(acac)_{3} has been found to catalyze the reaction of N-sulfonyl oxaziridines with olefins to form 1,3-oxazolidine products.